About the RiteCare Scottish Rite Childhood Language Program

 As a rule, the SRCLP Clinics accept preschool children who have difficulty speaking or understanding the spoken word or school-age children who have difficulty learning to read.
 Some centers also offer literacy training for adults.

+Inquiries on age groups and program offerings in specific areas should be addressed to the director of the local Scottish Rite facility.
 Equally important, all services are available regardless of race, creed, or the family's inability to pay.

 While all children in need are eligible for available SRCLP treatment, please consult with your local facility for specific financial information.